sherkoo/stephenherko.github.io/_posts/works/2015-10-11-pvp-live-set-design.md

 slug: pvp-live-set
 categories:
   - works
-description: "The PVP Live Set Design was designed for Esports leagues.
-The production was aimed to be clean & professional with efforts to legitimize Esports in the marketplace.
-Working along side with Kevin Healy and Diesel Displays, the desk was designed to be the main focus while utilizing design and light in the background as supporting elements."
+description: "The PVP Live Set Design was designed for Esports productions.
+The events were aimed to be clean & professional.
+Working along side with Diesel Displays, the desk was designed to be the main focus."
 thumbnail: hpl-2.jpg
 tags:
   - Creative Direction